 - Federal Chief Information Officer (CIO) Council

-It was created to accelerate the adoption of secure cloud solutions, provide a baseline set of standards for cloud product approval, increase confidence in the security of cloud solutions, ensuring consistent application of existing security practices, and increasing the automation of near real-time data for continuous monitoring.
+Its creation accelerated the adoption of secure cloud solutions, provided baseline standards for cloud product approval, increased confidence in the security of cloud solutions, ensured consistent application of existing security practices, and increased the automation of near real-time data for continuous monitoring.

-To secure an ATO, Acquia had to meet the robust and detailed set of FedRAMP security controls that are outlined within the NIST 800-53 Revision 4 standard.
-Our team was put through a rigorous independent third party audit and approval process before getting a FedRAMP Authorization.
+To secure FedRAMP Authority to Operate, we had to meet the robust and detailed set of security controls outlined within the NIST SP 800-53 Revision 4 standard.
+Our team underwent a rigorous independent, third-party audit and approval process before getting FedRAMP authorization.
 The process included three steps:

-These FedRAMP processes are designed to help agencies meet the Federal Information Security Management Act of 2002 (FISMA) requirements for cloud systems, and address the specific challenges that cloud systems face when trying to become FISMA compliant.
-An agency that begins this process with a FedRAMP compliant platform has already put certain security measures in place that will aide them in securing their own ATO.
+These FedRAMP processes are designed to help agencies meet the Federal Information Security Management Act of 2002 (FISMA) requirements for cloud systems and to address the specific challenges that cloud systems face when trying to become FISMA-compliant.
+An agency that begins this process with a FedRAMP-compliant platform has already put certain security measures in place that will aid them in securing their own ATO.

-FedRAMP offers a number of benefits to federal, state, and local government agencies, as well as other governmental applications.
-First and foremost, it offers a significant cost and time savings, and provides a uniform approach to risk-based management.
-It improves real-time security visibility, and enhances transparency between the government and CSPs.
+FedRAMP delivers a number of benefits to federal, state, and local government agencies, as well as other governmental applications.
+It offers a significant cost and time savings, as well as a uniform approach to risk-based management.
+FedRAMP also improves real-time security visibility and enhances transparency between the government and CSPs.

-Every government application requires an ATO, but some platforms -- like the Acquia Platform -- can make the process much faster and more affordable.
+Every government application requires an ATO, but some platforms — like Acquia Cloud Platform — can make the process much faster and more affordable.
 If your organization deploys your application in an on-premise data center, then you’ll require an ATO for the infrastructure, platform, and application.
-If you’ve deployed your application with AWS, which is also FedRAMP compliant, the controls are only in place through the IaaS level, so your organization is still responsible for platform and application certification.
+If you’ve deployed your application with AWS, which is also FedRAMP-compliant, the controls are only in place through the IaaS level, so your organization is still responsible for platform and application certification.
 With the Acquia Platform, however, FedRAMP controls are in place up to the PaaS level, so your organization is only responsible for certification at the application level.

-Acquia customers are able to leverage a best-in-class platform that is compliant with Federal security standards out-of-the-box.
-As explained above, your Certification and Accreditation (C&A) efforts will require significantly less time and cost compared with trying to accredit an on-premise solution, or even a system built on a FedRAMP-compliant IaaS.
-You get a safe and secure cloud platform to power your organization.
+So, if you’re an Acquia customer, you can leverage a best-in-class platform that’s compliant with federal security standards out-of-the-box.
+Your certification and accreditation (C&A) efforts will require significantly less time and cost compared with trying to accredit an on-premise solution or even a system built on a FedRAMP-compliant IaaS.
+In short, you get a safe and secure cloud platform to power your organization.

-Overall, with FedRAMP in place, your organization experiences improved the trustworthiness, reliability, consistency, and quality of the Federal security authorization process.
+Overall, with FedRAMP in place, your organization experiences improved trustworthiness, reliability, consistency, and quality of the federal security authorization process.
 For more information about Cloud Platform, Site Studio, and Acquia’s other products for building and supporting Drupal applications, explore our Drupal Cloud offerings.